Jurguens Montenegro: Return to Alajuelense

 He returned to Alajuelense in the summer 2020 Although starting the pre-season with an injury, Montenegro played in the first ten games for Alajuelense.
 In October 2020, Montenegro's agent revealed, that there was interest in Montenegro from international clubs.

 On 27 July 2021 it was confirmed, that Montenegro had joined Bolivian club Club Bolívar on a one-year loan with an option to buy.
 However, Bolívar didn't trigger the option, and Montenegro returned to Alajuelense at the end of 2021, after 1 goal in 11 games for the Bolivian club.

 New loan spell

 In July 2022, Montenegro once again departed on loan, this time to Puntarenas for one year - until June 2023.
 After returning, he joined Pérez Zeledón on a new loan deal, this time until the end of 2023.

 Egnatia

 On 11 January 2024, Montenegro joined Albanian Kategoria Superiore side Egnatia.

 Municipal Liberia

 In August 2024, Montenegro returned to Costa Rica, signing for Municipal Liberia.

+Herediano

+On 31 May 2025, Herediano confirmed that they had signed Montenegro.